Why Probate Takes Time in California Probate Cases

 Every probate case must satisfy a series of required steps before the next action can occur.
 Authority must be established before decisions can be made.
 Notice must be given before rights expire.
 Waiting periods must pass before actions become final.
 Records must be created before approvals can be granted.

 These steps are not optional, and they cannot be reordered.
 Each one exists because the next depends on it.
-Understanding this sequence helps explain why progress may feel slower than expected, even when everything is proceeding correctly.

 Why Verification Takes Time